 Recent visits include:

-In the Sixth Form we aim to capitalise on the achievements of our Gifted and Talented students.
-We have high expectations for them and instil a determination to excel.
-To support this, a wide range of opportunities are available to help students realise the highest of academic goals.
+In the Sixth Form, we aim to capitalise on the achievements of our More Able students.
+We have high expectations for them and instill a determination to excel.
+To support this, a wide range of opportunities are available to help students realise the highest academic goals.

-Mrs C Rose: email@example.com is responsible for the Gifted & Talented activities in the Sixth Form.
+Mrs Brown, Head of Sixth Form, is responsible for the More Able activities in the Sixth Form.

-Opportunities for Gifted and Talented students in the Sixth Form include:
+Opportunities for More Able students in the Sixth Form include:

 Accelerated Learning Group

-Gifted and Talented students meet regularly to take part in discussion and debate, aimed at developing thinking skills and encouraging independent thought on current worldwide issues.
+More Able students meet regularly to take part in discussions and debates, aimed at developing thinking skills and encouraging independent thought on current worldwide issues.

-Debating Matters is an extremely challenging debating competition, aimed at our Gifted and Talented students wishing to pursue careers in the highest professions.
+Debating Matters is an extremely challenging debating competition, aimed at our More Able students.
 The matters under debate engage with a broad range of social, scientific and ethical issues that society faces today.

 Debating Matters believes that young people are intelligent and robust enough to have their ideas held up to critical scrutiny by adults, and tough enough to defend their ideas.
 Debating Matters judges are encouraged to be bold and challenging with the young people they meet, offering praise and criticism where it is due.